 FAIRBANKS, Alaska (KTVF) Alaska State Troopers (AST) are encouraging the public to be aware of potential risks with self-storage facilities.

-Alaska State Troopers are encouraging the public to be aware of potential risks with self-storage facilities.
-(John Dougherty/KTVF)
+Alaska State Troopers are encouraging the public to be aware of potential risks with self-storage facilities. *this photo is from file footage, no storage companies were named in the AST report.* (John Dougherty/KTVF)

 In the last three months between 10 and 15 individual units have been broken into at multiple storage facilities around Fairbanks, resulting in nearly $500,000 worth of property being stolen.
 In one case over $300,000 in precious metals were taken from a unit.